MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 ## Turn on copilots and generative AI features

 To use copilots and generative AI features, you must consent to the terms of use in the Power Platform admin center.
-To grant consent, you need to be a Microsoft 365 global administrator, Power Platform administrator, or Dynamics 365 administrator.
+To grant consent, you must be a Microsoft 365 global administrator, Power Platform administrator, or Dynamics 365 administrator.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the left side panel, select **Environments**.